erdc/flow_class/README.md

 The flow_classification has many inputs, but only eight are required.
 All inputs must be labelled in the call.

 Required:
-* **GDB_Path**: (String) The path to the .gdb file with the layers for the observation and WBID values paired with the shape data.
+* **Obs_Path**: (String) The path to the .gdb file with the layer for the observation data.
+Note that an r must be placed in front of the String path if using a Windows

+* **Obs_Path**: (String) The path to the .gdb file with the layers for flowline/shape data.
 Note that an r must be placed in front of the String path if using a Windows

 * **Obs_Layer**: (String) The layer with the observations in the .gdb file.